-A balance transfer is a popular debt relief strategy that can help you get on top of outstanding balances.
-By moving your debts to a new credit card with a zero percent introductory APR period, you can give yourself the breathing room needed to pay off debt once and for all—or at least knock off a good chunk of it.
+A balance transfer is a popular debt relief tool that can help you save money as you pay down outstanding balances.
+By moving your debts to a new credit card with a 0 percent introductory APR period, you can give yourself the breathing room needed to pay off debt once and for all—or at least faster than you would otherwise.

-Unfortunately, there’s no way to know for certain the credit limit you’ll receive for a card until you get approved, meaning you could potentially apply and be approved for a balance transfer credit card that doesn’t accommodate the amount of debt you want to transfer.
+Unfortunately, there’s no way to know for certain the card transfer limit you’ll receive until you get approved.
+That means you could potentially apply and be approved for a balance transfer credit card that doesn’t accommodate the amount of debt you want to transfer.

-For cases where you’re looking to move a large balance, look for a credit card with a high credit limit—though this aspect of cards isn’t always readily displayed by issuers—and an extended introductory zero percent APR period.
+For cases where you’re looking to move a large balance, look for a credit card with a high credit limit—though this aspect of cards isn’t always readily displayed by issuers—and an extended introductory 0 percent APR period.

-The Discover it Cash Back not only provides a rewards structure of 5 percent cash back on rotating categories each quarter (up to $1,500 in purchases, then 1 percent—activation required) but a balance transfer offer, as well.
+The Discover it Cash Back not only provides a rewards structure of 5 percent cash back on rotating categories each quarter (up to $1,500 in purchases, then 1 percent—activation required), it also comes with balance transfer offer.

-There’s a 14-month zero percent introductory APR on both purchases and balance transfers (11.99 percent to 22.99 percent variable APR after) and a 3 percent introductory balance transfer fee.
+There’s a 14-month, 0 percent introductory APR on both purchases and balance transfers (11.99 percent to 22.99 percent variable APR after) and a 3 percent introductory balance transfer fee.
 After the introductory period, the fee rises to 5 percent on future transfers (see terms).

 Though not explicitly stated by the issuer, rumored credit limits for the Discover it Cash Back sit above $10,000.
 According to Discover, if you’re not happy with the credit limit you receive, a few months of responsible card usage, followed by your own inquiry, may be enough to snag a higher limit.

-The Wells Fargo Platinum card is first and foremost a balance transfer card, offering an 18-month zero percent introductory APR on qualifying balance transfers (16.49 percent to 24.49 percent variable APR thereafter) for no annual fee.
+The Wells Fargo Platinum card is first and foremost a balance transfer card, offering an 18-month, 0 percent introductory APR on qualifying balance transfers and purchases from account opening (16.49 percent to 24.49 percent variable APR thereafter) for no annual fee.

-What more, the minimum credit limit for those approved for the Wells Fargo Platinum is said to be $1,000; that’s $500 more than the rumored minimum credit limit of the popular Chase Slate credit card.
-Keep in mind the credit limit you’re approved for could be much higher depending on your income, credit score and other factors.
+What’s more, the minimum credit limit for those approved for the Wells Fargo Platinum is said to be $1,000, which is $500 more than the rumored minimum credit limit for some competing cards that offer 0 percent APRs for a similar time.
+Keep in mind the credit limit you’re approved for could be much higher depending on your income, your credit score and other factors.

 How much debt can you transfer?